Science and technology in China: Semiconductors

 China's semiconductor industry has, despite extensive governmental support, had many problems, such as innovative new designs.
 This may be due to factors such as poorly guided state and local government support for soon outdated technologies and geographically scattered efforts, lacking engineering education, and poor protection of intellectual property.
 However various trends may change this, such a new emphasis on market mechanisms rather than direct support, concentration of efforts, the return of Chinese who have studied abroad, increased pressure on foreign companies to transfer technology, indigenous Chinese technological standards, and increased demands for indigenous technology in the local market.

 The country has rapidly progressed in the semiconductor industry, while backing its largest chip maker and developer, Tsinghua Unigroup, with a US$150 billion funding to secure China's dominance in the semiconductor technology, and build a world-class semiconductor industry over the next 5 years.
-However, as of 2020 China has to achieve dominance.
+However, as of 2020 China has yet to achieve dominance.

-Entertainment
+Entertainment-related technologies

 The Chinese animation industry and access to the latest technology, such as 3D computer-generated imagery technology, is actively supported by the Chinese government and included in the latest national planning.
 In part, this may be because of a desire to increase Chinese soft power.
 The same technology as in Hollywood is available and much postproduction is outsourced to China.
 Successful indigenous artistic creativity is seen as a problem and may be restricted by factors such as production being aimed at getting government patronage rather than public approval, censorship, and some storylines based on Chinese culture not appealing to foreign audiences.
 DreamWorks Animation, in a joint venture with Chinese companies, will set up a studio in Shanghai that may eventually get bigger than DreamWorks HQ, in part to avoid to quota restrictions on foreign films with China within a decade having been predicted to become the world's biggest cinema and entertainment market.
 Disney has also entered into a partnership in order to help develop the Chinese animation industry.

 The China Research Institute of Film Science & Technology and the China Film Group Corporation developed and in 2012 put into commercial use the DMAX motion picture film format as well as associated technologies.
 It has been described as a competitor to IMAX and as laying the foundation for Chinese film projection technology using indigenous Chinese technology and intellectual property.

 Environment-friendly technologies

 Rapid industrialization has been accompanied by many environmental problems and rising pollution in China.
 One part of the Chinese response involves advanced technology such as the world's largest high-speed rail network and high fuel efficiency requirements for vehicles.
 China is rapidly expanding its wastewater treatment systems and power plant emission reduction systems.
 Due to the Chinese water crisis, as well as for future exports, China is building up its desalination technological abilities and plans to create an indigenous industry.
-Some cities have introduced extensive water conservation and recycling programmes and technologies.
+Some cities have introduced extensive water conservation and recycling programs and technologies.